Champagne for One: Plot summary

-Although Wolfe's investigation begins unpromisingly, he becomes convinced that his suspicions are correct when the police receive an anonymous tip revealing Laidlaw's secret.
-Although the police are skeptical due to the tip's anonymous nature, it suggests to Wolfe that someone else knows Laidlaw's secret and has become agitated by the ongoing investigation.
-His investigations begin to focus on both Faith Usher's estranged mother Elaine, herself an unwed mother, and Dinky Byne, whose false reasons for canceling on the party look increasingly suspect given the events.
-He assigns Saul Panzer and Archie to investigate the two respectively, leading to a break in the case when both Archie and Saul tail their respective targets to the same location: a nightclub where Elaine Usher and Dinky Byne are meeting with each other.
+Although Wolfe's investigation begins unpromisingly, his confidence that her death was murder grows when the police receive an anonymous tip revealing Laidlaw's secret.
+While the police are skeptical because it is anonymous, Wolfe says that someone else knows Laidlaw's secret and is agitated by the ongoing investigation.
+His investigations focus on both Faith Usher's estranged mother Elaine, herself an unwed mother, and Dinky Byne, whose reasons for canceling on the party look suspect given the event.
+He assigns Saul Panzer and Archie to follow the two respectively, leading to a break in the case when both Archie and Saul tail their respective targets to the same location: a restaurant where Elaine Usher and Dinky Byne are meeting with each other.

-When confronted by Wolfe, both Byne and Elaine Usher attempt to lie their way out of the situation, but their stories are inconsistent.
-Byne admits that he knew that Laidlaw was the father of Faith Usher's child, and claims that he had them both invited to the dinner without their knowledge as a spiteful prank.
-During their conversation, however, Orrie Cather infiltrates Byne's apartment and discovers a letter revealing that Mrs. Robilotti's deceased first husband, Albert Grantham, was the father of Faith Usher.
-This, coupled with some unwittingly suggestive comments from Byne, leads Wolfe to identify the murderer.
+Speaking with Wolfe, both Byne and Elaine Usher lie to him.
+Their stories are inconsistent.
+Byne admits that he knew that Laidlaw was the father of Faith Usher's child, and says that he invited both to the dinner without their knowledge as a spiteful prank.
+During this conversation at the brownstone, Orrie Cather infiltrates Elaine’s hotel room and discovers a letter revealing that Mrs. Robilotti's deceased first husband, Albert Grantham, was the father of Faith Usher, and was supporting the mother and daughter via a trust managed by Byne.
+This, coupled with some comments from Byne, leads Wolfe to identify the murderer.

-Summoning the guests to his office, he has them reenact the circumstances under which Faith Usher received the poisoned champagne multiple times.
-This demonstrates that Mrs. Robilotti's son Cecil, who gave Faith the poisoned champagne, had a routine way of handing over a glass that someone who knew his habits would be able to predict.
-He accuses Mrs. Robilotti of poisoning Faith Usher; Byne was blackmailing her with the knowledge that her former husband was Faith's father and invited Faith to the dinner as a threat.
-Mrs. Robilotti murdered Faith to conceal the secret and out of resentment over her husband's affair and, learning that she was in the habit of carrying cyanide, acquired some from another source to make it look like a suicide.
-Archie is vindicated, and Mrs. Robilotti is taken into custody.
+Summoning the hosts and the guests to his office, he has them reenact the circumstances under which Faith Usher received the poisoned champagne from Cecil Grantham multiple times.
+Mrs. Robilotti's son Cecil had a routine way of handing over a glass with his left hand, while taking for himself the glass in his right hand.
+A watchful person can see an opportunity in that.

+Wolfe accuses Mrs. Robilotti of poisoning Faith Usher; Byne was perhaps blackmailing her with the knowledge that her former husband was Faith's father and invited Faith to the dinner as a threat.
+Mrs. Robilotti murdered Faith out of resentment over her husband's affair.
+Learning that Faith was in the habit of carrying cyanide, Mrs. Robilotti perhaps acquired some from another source to make it look like a suicide.
+The notion of the cyanide purchase is proved true by the police and Mrs. Robilotti is taken into custody, and found guilty in court.
+Archie is vindicated.